 - Put your toes in the sand at Smith Mountain Lake State Park, marker R19 (Bridgewater Marina’s State Park location)

 - Take a lunch or dinner cruise on the Virginia Dare, marker R21

 - Come ashore to sample the craft libations at Sunken City Brewing Co. in Hardy (10.6 miles, just off route 122).

 If camping is more your speed, pull in your RV, pitch your tent, or rent an on-sight park model at one of these lakeside camping retreats:

 - Smith Mountain Lake State Park Campground, Huddleston

 - Blue Ridge Campground and Marina, Wirtz

-2. Virginia’s largest lake is Kerr Lake, stretching from Scottsburg to Boydton and down into North Carolina, and includes three counties in each state.
+Virginia’s largest lake is Kerr Lake, also called Bugg’s Island, which stretches from Scottsburg to Boydton and down into North Carolina and includes three counties in each state.
 Fifty thousand acres of fresh water and more than 800 miles of shoreline make it an outdoor enthusiasts paradise.
 Fishermen especially love Kerr Lake, and In-Fisherman magazine has hailed it as the number one Crappie fishing lake.
 In fact, numerous fishing tournaments are held at Kerr Lake annually.

 Want to step up your stay a notch or two?
 The Clarksville area (Virginia’s only lakefront town) has options!